Javagedes/convert/README.md

 # convert
-A Simple command line executable for converting between common numbering systems per byte
+A Simple command line executable for converting between common numbering systems one byte at a time

 ## Inputs
 * -i, -in: Numbering system of input data